 The concept of native should not refer to political boundaries, such as state or country, but rather to an ecological habitat during a defined chronological period.
 For example, Colorado blue spruce and quaking aspen are "native" to the ecological habitat referred to as the montane zone.
-They are not "native" to the Colorado high plains, or elevations below 8,000 ft.
+They are not "native" to the Colorado high plains, or elevations below 8,000 feet.
 From a chronological reference point, what is now the grassland of the Great Plains was once an inland sea.
 Therefore, aquatic plants such as kelp would have been "native" at one time.
 Over time, the ecological habitat changed, changing the "native" plants along with it.
-Environmental change is an ongoing process, based both on global climatic events and on the activity of all organisms, including mankind.
+Environmental change is an ongoing process, based both on global climatic events and on the activity of all organisms, including humankind.

-- Urban environment – For gardening purposes, the urban setting needs to be recognized as a unique ecosystem. characteristics of the urban environment include:
+- Urban environment –For gardening purposes, the urban setting needs to be recognized as a unique ecosystem.
+Characteristics of the urban environment include:

 - Soil compaction